Mild to moderate acne + dry or damaged skin

 - Cleanse face with Triple Action Cleanser + cold water.

-- Apply the Multilayer Serum to the pimples.
+- Apply Multilayer Serum to blemishes.

 Nutrition

-Examples of foods that help feed our microbiome :
+Examples of foods that help nourish our microbiome:

-- Varied plant-based foods – aim for a minimum of 30-35 different foods per week (including herbs, spices, seeds, fruits and vegetables) to improve gut microbiome diversity.
+- A variety of plant-based foods - aim for a minimum of 30-35 different foods per week (including herbs, spices, seeds, fruits, and vegetables) to improve gut microbiome diversity.

-- Omega 3 (fish oil or omega 3 supplements).
+- Omega 3s (fish oil or omega 3 supplements).

 - Sugars (including simple carbohydrates) produce more insulin.
 An increase in insulin leads to an increase in androgens.
 An increase in androgens leads to an increase in sebum and potentially acne or pimples.

-- In the case of skin aging, sugar causes premature aging through a process called glycation.
+- In the case of skin aging, sugar leads to premature aging through a process called glycation.
 Glycation irreversibly damages collagen and elastin, leading to sagging skin and wrinkles.

-To learn more about diet and acne, click here .
+To learn more about diet and acne, click here.

 Lifestyle

-Exercise increases blood flow, and blood carries oxygen and nutrients to the body's active cells, including the skin.
+Physical exercise accelerates blood flow, and blood carries oxygen and nutrients to active cells in the body, including the skin.
 Physical movement is also essential for balancing hormones.
-Any form of exercise is effective, from brisk walking to strength training.
-Find an activity you enjoy doing, and you'll be more likely to stick with it.
+Any form of exercise is effective, from brisk walking to weight training.
+Find an activity you enjoy, and you'll be more likely to stick with it.

 Improve your sleep and take time to relax.
 Stress is an aggravating factor for acne, and many people suffer from stress without recognizing the symptoms.

-To learn more about stress and acne, click here .
+To learn more about stress and acne, click here.